A large transfer fee can be a blessing or a curse.

-After years of treading water, this is the sort of signing Arsenal need to make more of if they want to become a force to be reckoned with again.
-Mislintat's departure from the Emirates Stadium was a real blow in that regard.
+After years of treading water, this is the sort of signing Arsenal needed to make more in order to become a force to be reckoned with again.
+Thus far, he's proved his worth in spades.

 At just 20 years of age, Pulisic is already vastly experienced with over 100 Dortmund appearances under his belt.
 However, he was allowed to leave the German side after slipping behind Jadon Sancho in the pecking order.